 - Technology Fee – Provides support for student centered technology services.
 The technology fee contributes to the cost of residence hall wireless networking and other student technology services such as internet and intranet access, email, computer support, virtual software services (Cloud PC), and other services.
 In some cases this includes the Drew standard computer that has been provided to support the academic program.
 Although this computer is provided for academic applications, students are welcome to use it for other purposes if they so choose.

-- Accident & Sickness Insurance – The annual charge automatically billed to every full-time student for Drew’s comprehensive student medical insurance plan, required by New Jersey law.
+- Accident & Sickness Insurance – The annual charge automatically billed to every full-time student for Drew’s comprehensive student medical insurance plan (health coverage is mandatory for all full time students).
 If you have other coverage, you may waive this insurance by completing the waiver portion of the Waive/Enroll Health Insurance form.
 The waiver will require you to verify your current coverage under another comparable health insurance plan.
 However, the University strongly recommends that you take this coverage as additional protection due to the rigid regulations regarding HMO coverage in home states.
 If you would like to keep or request this coverage or if you do not currently have health insurance, please acknowledge this by completing the Enrollment portion of the form on TreeHouse.
 All Full-time students are required to complete the Waiver/Enrollment form by August 15 for those starting in the Fall Semester or by January 15th for those starting in the Spring Semester.
-Absent a completed Waiver which confirms alternate coverage, a student will be enrolled in the plan.
-Please note that the Business Office only processes the fees associated with the accident/sickness insurance premium.
+Absent a completed Waiver which confirms alternate coverage, a student will be enrolled in the plan and responsible to pay the premium.
+Please note that the Student Accounts Office only processes the fees associated with the accident/sickness insurance premium.
 Any specific coverage or plan inquiries should be directed to University Health Plans Corp. at (800) 437-6448 or by visiting their web page.